-The Macmillan Palliative Care Team cares for people in North East Lincolnshire and comprises of a specialist nursing, social and welfare teams.
+The Macmillan Palliative Care Team cares for people in North East Lincolnshire and comprises of specialist nursing, social and welfare teams.

 We provide support for people within their own homes, hospital, residential or nursing home.
 The Macmillan Palliative Care Team work in partnership with St Andrew’s Hospice, the Haven Team and Macmillan Living with and Beyond Cancer Team.